Double Dot is a free online game. A game with a lot of features and amazing gameplay.

 A straightforward game in which you build up by twos on the foundation and down by twos on the tableau.
 The game is simple, with a 98% chance of winning.
 It is played with a single deck, and your odds of victory are primarily determined by skill and luck.

-If you enjoy Double Dot, try Klondike Solitaire, a classic solitaire card game.
+If you enjoy Double Dot, try Classic Solitaire, a classic solitaire card game.

-8 tableau piles (below foundations) - construct down by twos regardless of suit, wrapping as needed.
+8 tableau piles: Construct down by twos regardless of suit, wrapping as needed.
 A 6 can, for example, be played on an 8 or a Queen on an Ace.
 Move sets of cards that are in sequence down by twos, regardless of suit.
 Any card or legal collection of cards can fill a slot.
-At the start of the game, each pile is dealt one card face up.
+At the start of the game, each pile is dealt one card face-up.

 Foundation piles are classified into two types.

 Foundation A has two piles.
 Each foundation is dealt an ace at the start.
 A pile.
 A card can be layered on top of a foundation.
 A pile if it is two higher than the pile's previous top card and of the same suit.
 As a result, the only card that could be played on an 8 of clubs is a 10 of clubs.